egberts/easy-admin/490-net-ssh/README.OpenSSH.hardening.md

 Good for a small-time admin; large user pool, not so much.
 Downside of this SSH-specific setting is that there is no ease of data-entry for new users.
-One would have to go delve into the `sshd_config`, wade through the many options, and carefully insert in a new user name.
+One would have to go delve into the `sshd_config`, wade through the many options, and carefully insert in a new username.
 Then run a syntax checker:

    ssh -T -t -f /etc/ssh/sshd\_config echo $?

-to make sure that its configuration file did not break: shell exit code for success is zero(0).
+to make sure that its configuration file did not break: performs a shell exit code for success is zero(0).

 PubkeyAuthentication Only